Why Build using the Prefab Method?

 - Energy Efficiency.

 With the ability to finely tune the tight seams of the design construction ahead of time, heat or AC have no small holes to escape from of which reduces your energy bills in the process.
-Prefab builds come in pieces so that everything fits togther seamlessly – this method has earned a reputation for being able to withstand natural disasters.
-A lot of people think the prefab means mobile, but thats not true at all.
+Prefab builds come in pieces so that everything fits together seamlessly – this method has earned a reputation for being able to withstand natural disasters.
+A lot of people think the prefab means mobile, but that’s not true at all.
 Prefabricated homes go into a foundation like any other home.
-They can be high quality, modern and elegant houses perfect for those who want a lower carbon footprint than the typical American Suburban home.
+They can be high-quality, modern and elegant houses perfect for those who want a lower carbon footprint than the typical American Suburban home.

 Building a prefab home is generally less expensive than building a comparable stick-built home.
 A portion of the savings has to do with labour.
 The amount of labourers working over the course of fewer days to make the prefab move-in ready is reduced significantly.
 As for design and construction – it’s a lot easier to sort out potential problems that will cost you money at the very beginning.